STS Leeuwin II: Findings

 A report from the Australian Transport Safety Bureau released in November 2025 found that communication failures and ineffective risk control contributed to the collision.
 The report criticized the actions of many of the personnel involved in trying to get the Maersk Shekou into the harbour under challenging conditions, including the crew onboard the Shekou and the harbour pilots that helped navigate the ship into the harbour.
 The report found fault with one pilot failing to issue a critical order while another was found to have been distracted by taking a non-essential phone call on their mobile phone.

 Repair effort

 The Leeuwin IIs hull remained intact and watertight following the collision, and repair work commenced in September 2024.
 The ship was cleared of debris and sailed again for a short shakedown on 24 October 2024, albeit bereft of her mast and rigging.
 The shakedown confirmed the Leeuwin's diesel engine and steering gear were functional, and that the ship was seaworthy.
 In May 2025, the ship motored from Fremantle to the Australian Marine Complex in Henderson for repairs.
-The ship returned to Fremantle in October 2025.
+It returned to Fremantle in October 2025.
+The repair project concluded in February 2026.